prebid/prebid.github.io/dev-docs/faq.md

 ## Does Prebid.js cache bids?

-Yes, since 1.0, Prebid.js will re-consider previous bids under limited circumstances.
-It will cache and reconsider bids in refresh scenarios when these conditions are met:
+Yes.
+As of version 1.0, Prebid.js will re-consider previous bids under limited circumstances.
+It will cache and reconsider bids in refresh scenarios when the bid is:

-- bid is for the same AdUnit
+- for the same AdUnit,
-- on the same page view
+- on the same page view,
-- for the same user
+- for the same user, and
 - up to a certain Time-to-Live (TTL)

+  or

-- or until the bid wins and is displayed
+- until the bid wins and is displayed.

-Since the storage is in the browser, cached bids only apply to the same page context.
+Since the storage is in the browser, cached bids only apply to a single page context.
 If the user refreshes the page, the bid is lost.

-Each bid adapter defines the amount of time that their bids can be cached and reconsidered.
+Each bid adapter defines the amount of time their bids can be cached and reconsidered.
-This setting is called “time to live” (TTL), documented [here]({{site.baseurl}}/dev-docs/publisher-api-reference.html#module_pbjs.getBidResponses).
+This setting is called “Time to Live” (TTL), documented [here]({{site.baseurl}}/dev-docs/publisher-api-reference.html#module_pbjs.getBidResponses).

 Examples of scenarios where a bid may be reconsidered in Prebid.js:

-- Auto-refresh: some pages will reload an AdUnit on a set interval (often 60-240 seconds).
+- Auto-refresh: Some pages will reload an AdUnit on a set interval (often 60-240 seconds).
 Previous bids for that particular AdUnit can be reconsidered for subsequent refreshes of that unit up to the TTL or until they win the unit.
-- Infinite scroll: as the user scrolls, the same AdUnit may be dynamically created over and over.
+- Infinite scroll: As the user scrolls, the same AdUnit may be dynamically created over and over.
 The bid can be reconsidered for dynamically-created AdUnits with the same name.
 Again, the bid is only re-considered on that AdUnit up to the bid TTL or until it's displayed.
-- Galleries: Some pages feature carousel-style galleries that contain an AdUnit which refreshes as the user cycles through the content in the gallery
+- Galleries: Some pages feature carousel-style galleries that contain an AdUnit that refreshes as the user cycles through the content in the gallery.

 Here's how it works: